Elasticsearch¶

 Client adapters are split into two usage patterns, the “Management Adapter” and

-used for performing all cluster management tasks such as creating and updating
+adapter is used for performing all cluster management tasks such as creating and

-indices and their mappings, changing index settings, changing cluster settings,
+updating indices and their mappings, changing index settings, changing cluster

-etc. This functionality is split into a separate class for a few reasons:
+settings, etc. This functionality is split into a separate class for a few

 The management adapter is responsible for low-level Elastic operations which document adapters should never be performing because the scope of a document adapter does not extend beyond a single index.